Lapland

 Human History

 The Kola Peninsula has been inhabited by Sami people for thousands of years, practicing reindeer herding, fishing, and hunting adapted to the Arctic environment.
 Russian colonization from the medieval period gradually reduced Sami territory.
-Soviet industrialization brought mining and smelting operations to the Kola Peninsula, particularly nickel production near Monchegorsk that created severe pollution threatening the reserve.
+Soviet industrialization brought mining and smelting operations to the Kola Peninsula, particularly nickel production near Monchegorsk, which created severe pollution threatening the reserve's eastern portions.
 The Sami relationship with wild reindeer, traditionally hunted, shifted to semi-domestic herding over centuries.

 Park History

 Lapland Nature Reserve was established in 1930 to save the Kola Peninsula wild reindeer population from extinction due to unregulated hunting.
-The reserve was temporarily dissolved in 1951 for logging but re-established in 1957.
-Industrial pollution from Monchegorsk nickel smelter severely damaged forests in the eastern portions during the late Soviet period.
+[1] The reserve was temporarily dissolved in 1951 during a Soviet-era reduction of protected areas but re-established in 1957.
+In 1983 the reserve was significantly expanded by 1,296 km² to include territories farther from the polluting influence of the Monchegorsk nickel smelter.
 The reserve has been a UNESCO Biosphere Reserve since 1985.
 Long-term research on pollution effects and ecosystem recovery has produced invaluable scientific data spanning decades.

 Major Trails And Attractions